Indian Moong Dal Halwa/Sheera Dessert Recipe

 - 10-12 kesar/saffron strands, soaked in 2 tbsp of hot milk

 - 1/2 tsp cardamom powder

-- Add the milk & water to a pot and heat till it comes to a boil, then keep aside.
+- Add the milk and water to a pot and heat until it comes to a boil, then set aside.

-- As soon as the moong dal is roasted add the sugar and cardamom powder.
-Stir till the sugar mixes.
+- As soon as the moong dal is roasted, add the sugar and cardamom powder.
+Stir until the sugar mixes.

 - Add the milk-water mixture, the saffron and soaked milk, and some sliced almonds.

 - Keep stirring and cooking the halwa till it leaves the sides of the kadahi and ghee separates out of the halwa.

 - Transfer to a serving bowl and garnish with some sliced almonds.

 - Serve at breakfast, as an after-meal dessert, or anytime you crave something sweet.

 My recipe video shows the preparation of this moong dal, step by step, with useful tips.